Eumaeus/blackwell_fall_2018/docs/Greek110.md

 (Newer assignments will appear at the top of the list.)

+- For Friday, November 16: Bring your laptop to class.
+Be ready to translate in public any of the sentences in Drill V or Exercises 1–3.
+We will work on the other Exercise sentences together, including documenting their vocabulary and forms.
 - For Thursday, November 15: Review from the Chapter the rules for the **six kinds of conditional sentence**: the forms of verbs in the *protasis* and the *apodosis*.
 Study for a **vocabulary quiz** on the words in: Drill V (p.106) and Excercise Sentences 1–3 (p.107).
 So… look all those words up and be able to give me *English* if I give you *Greek*.
 There are three prepositions in there: περί, ἀπό, and μετά.
 In these sentences all of them take a **genitive object**, so be sure you know the correct meaning for that preposition “+ gen.”.
 - For Tuesday, November 13: For Drill V on p.
 106 in H&Q **look up and be able to identify both verbs in each of the first six sentences.**
 - For Monday, November 12: Do Drills III and IV on pp. 105–106 of H&Q.